HybridDog/sumpf/README.txt

 — at the jungletree mod for birches.

 TODO:
-— fix swampwater (using minetest.after(0... and an additional table for positions or even an abm didn't work) — add CC0 16px textures for the birch
+— add CC0 16px texture for the birch
 — maybe add some swamp huts
 — update wet beaches
 — use param1 table instead of horizontal tree nodes